A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: The hidden perturbative regime

-The problem in that idea appears in the third term.
-Such change of variables enforces non-locality because
+The problem in the change of variables \eqref{polar2} appears in the third term.
+Such a change of variables enforces non-locality because

-Notice that the coupling of $h_{\mu\nu}$ and $\Phi$ in the derivative $\bar{D}_{\mu\nu}$ is twice strong as the coupling with $\rho$ or $\phi$.
-A natural consequence coming from the fact that $\Phi$ is the product of two $\rho$ fields.
-In other words, $\Phi$ carry twice the charge of the original fractonic field.
-Thus, action \eqref{actp} reads
+Notice that the coupling of $\tilde{h}_{\mu\nu}$ and $\Phi$ in the derivative $\bar{D}_{\mu\nu}$ is twice as strong as the coupling with $\rho$ or $\phi$.
+A natural consequence comes from the fact that $\Phi$ is the product of two $\rho$ fields.
+In other words, $\Phi$ carries twice the charge of the original fractonic field.
+Therefore, $\Phi$ can be seen as representing a bound state of two fracton charges.
+In terms of $\Phi$, action \eqref{actp} reads